 “Let no corrupting talk come out of your mouths, but only such as is good for building up, as fits the occasion, that it may give grace to those who hear.”
 Ephesians 4:29

-I’m actually reading a book now that talks about how love is patience and kindness is love in action.
-I’m not gonna lie, sometimes showing patience, kindness, grace, mercy and forgiveness can seem like too much!
-Keep trying, it will be worth it!
+I’m not going to lie; sometimes showing patience, kindness, grace, mercy, and forgiveness can seem like too much!
+But, keep trying; it will be worth it!

 Open the door to communication in your marriage